 The Early Decision options are for students who have determined that Catholic is the ideal fit for them, and they demonstrate that commitment by agreeing to attend the institution if admitted.
 Students who choose to apply Early Decision are recognized by the Committee on Admission as having made this first-choice commitment, which can provide an advantage in the review process.

 Applicants for Early Decision are required to submit the supplemental Early Decision Agreement, which must be signed by the student, a parent/guardian, and the school counselor.
-Under the terms of the Early Decision Agreement, students who are offered admission are required to withdraw all other applications to other institutions and must submit their non-refundable enrollment deposit by January 15 for ED I, or by March 1 for ED II.
+Under the terms of the Early Decision Agreement, students who are offered admission are required to withdraw all other applications to other institutions and must submit their non-refundable enrollment deposit by January 15 for Early Decision I, or by March 16 for Early Decision II.

 The Regular Decision deadline is designed for students who believe they can best present a competitive application by including final grades from the first semester of their senior year.

 Regular Decision is non-binding: students are free to apply to other institutions and do not have to commit to Catholic University until the May 1 National Candidate Reply Date.
-Regular Decision students are notified of both their admission decision and potential merit scholarship awards by March 20; eligible need-based financial assistance is dispersed by April 1.
+Regular Decision students are notified of both their admission decision and potential merit scholarship awards in the first week of March; eligible need-based financial assistance is dispersed by April 1.

 Please note: Regardless of the application program, all candidates receive equal consideration for academic merit and need-based financial assistance.